top of page

 Roxanne Vermette

-Roxanne was a student in the Gallego-Perez Lab during the summer of 2022 that performed research on novel therapies in neurofibromatosis.
+Roxanne was a student in the Gallego-Perez Lab during the summer of 2022 who performed research on novel therapies in neurofibromatosis and again in autumn 2023 and worked on with Ana Salazar .

 Alex Poh